KANNAHWORLD/Fall2022_201_Final_Project/README.md

 Becuase Eclipse doesn't have a brain,sometimes you have to refresh the filesystem in Eclipse after you git pull because eclipse does not update the new files this should just be a rare problem.

+endPoints is going to be the start of the Rest API which will be the backend of the website.

+201Website project should be where all the front-end stuff happens.

+If(Confused){ask;}

+I hate web dev, its annoying